karryvrcs/CashierPolicy/cashier_privacy_policy_en.md

 **Last Updated: April 2, 2026**

-Thank you for choosing **Stall Cashier** (Chinese name: **摆摊记账**).
+Thank you for choosing **Stall Cashier**.
 We are committed to providing you with a powerful POS and management tool while ensuring your business data remains private and secure.
 This policy explains how we handle your information.

 ---